bengfarrell/posh/README.md

 # Tron-CLI
 Version
-0.1.2
+0.2.0

 Tron-CLI is a quick way to create and run your [Electron](http://electron.atom.io/) projects.

-Tron offers 3 major things
+Tron offers 4 major things

   - Create an entire barebones Electron project from scratch in your project directory
   - Run your project in development mode via Tron's CLI
   - Run and list your components (assuming they can be run standalone)
+  - Rebuild your node modules for Electron (courtesy electron-rebuild)

 Tron does NOT offer a way to make application distributions, it's strictly for development usage.
 For this, you may want to try [Electron-Packager](https://github.com/maxogden/electron-packager)